WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-01-history-of-the-pack-the-sushi-wars-homecoming.md

 We received them with laughter and gracious hugs.
 &nbsp;

-Deathlord291 rubbed his backside, still smarting from a kick.
+Deathlord291 rubbed his backside, still smarting from a kick, "Dang xEEVEEx!

-"Dang xEEVEEx!
 You have one vicious bite.
 You really caught me with my pants down out there."

 "What do you expect?
 You were in Sushi Train.
 You should have picked a better toilet."